Friday, October 25, 2019

 Atif R. Mian, Professor, Economics, Public Policy and Finance (Princeton University) and Co-Founder & Board Member, Center for Economic Research in Pakistan (CERP)

-Munis Faruqui, Chair, Institute for South Asia Studies, Associate Professor of South and Southeast Asian Studies
+Munis D. Faruqui, Chair, Institute for South Asia Studies, Associate Professor of South and Southeast Asian Studies

 Princeton economist, Prof. Atif Mian delivers our seventh Mahomedali Habib Distinguished Lecture.

 Workshop | October 25 | 6 p.m. | B100 Blum Hall

 Big Ideas advisors will walk you through every element that is required in your 3-page pre-proposal application and any answer questions.
 The workshop will highlight the Landscape Analysis section of the pre-proposal, which is often cited as an area for improvement by Big Ideas judges.